rm-training/lab-revert-me/readme.md

 # Read me

-This is a story about a long git
+This is a story about a long git history.

+I really would rather